Avoid Suspension—Update Your GSA Advantage! Order Status

 Just like you want Amazon and other large retailers to give you frequent updates on your package, government customers want to know what’s going on with their orders.
 Government agencies who purchase through GSA Advantage! have access to an order history which they use to manage orders and determine order status.
 When contractors submit or make a change to an order status using the Purchase Order (PO) portal, it allows government customers to see the exact status of their order whether it’s processing, shipped, or delayed for some reason.

-Currently, 70% of contractors are in compliance with order status reporting.
-GSA wants contractors to do better as a whole, so that’s why they are implementing consequences for contractors who do not follow the rules.
+GSA wants contractors to do better as a whole in status reports, so that’s why they are implementing consequences for contractors who do not follow the rules.
+To save your company stress, headaches, and possibly losing some government business, we suggest you stay on top of your GSA Advantage! orders as soon as they come in.

 The GSA Advantage!
 Order Status Process